The 5-Cent Coin: Who Is On the Nickel & What It Is Made of

 a portrait of Lincoln is on the penny that lies on a table near other coins but is the only one under the light while others are in a shadow

-A Little Bit about Mint Nickels
+A Little Bit About Mint Nickels

-Mint nickels refer to U.S. nickels that are freshly produced by the U.S. Mint and have not been circulated in the economy yet.
-These coins are typically in pristine, uncirculated condition, often collected by numismatists (coin collectors) for their quality and rarity.
-However, we recommend you to grade your coins with a PCGS coin lookup free of charge, or the NGC grading services to understand which exact coin you have.
+“Mint nickels" refer to freshly struck U.S. five-cent units of currency that have been produced by the U.S. Mint but have not yet entered circulation.
+These are typically in pristine, uncirculated condition, often collected by numismatists for their quality and rarity.
+However, we recommend that you grade your coins with a PCGS coin lookup free of charge, or the NGC grading services to understand which exact coin you have.

 Mint Marks: Mint nickels often have a small letter indicating where they were produced, such as: